 Last September, the Alliance for Early Success released the Build Stronger Child Care Policy Roadmap as a path to the future—one that does not return us to the pre-pandemic status quo, but builds a stronger system, and by extension, strengthens our nation’s families and economy.
 Yesterday, we released the Child Care NEXT request for proposals to select up to five states ready to mount long-term campaigns to achieve transformational change in their child care policies and funding.
 We know states are ready to take up the challenge because we received 62 letters of interest from 37 states.

-Next week, we will launch a resource center on how states CAN and ARE using relief funds.
+We have also launched a new Rescue and Relief Resources Center with lots of information on how states CAN and ARE using relief funds.
 We welcome posts to the listserv that demonstrate how states are being bold and creative in their use of the federal funds.
 We will add these examples to the resource center.

 Yes, the American Rescue Plan provides relief for families.
 And yes, it will rescue the child care industry from collapse.
 But we must lean into building stronger.
 The child care industry was broken before the pandemic, and state leaders cannot simply use these new resources available to states – on the scale of seven times pre-pandemic levels of funding for child care – to build back to the status quo.
 That would be a failure.